ravigajul/NodeJsForMe/README.md

 //serving static html as the main page localhost:3000 or localhost:3000/index.html app.use(express.static(path.join(__dirname,'../public')))
 ```
+Now on navigating to localhost:3000/help.html will display the help html in the public folder and about.html will show the content in above.html.
+No Routes need to be added like app.get('/help') or app.get('/about')

 ## Render dynamic content
 Handle bars is used to render dynamic content in collaboration with express.hbs is the package that works well with express js.